TaraWilson17/data512/A1/README.md

 ## Analysis

 The data was then plotted using Python's matplotlib library.
-No additional data data
+No additional data manipulation occured during this stage.